s7manth/cs3245-homeworks/Homework #3/README.txt

 == Python Version ==

-I'm (We're) using Python Version <3.10.12 or replace version number> for this assignment.
+We're using Python Version 3.11.1 for this assignment.

 == General Notes about this assignment ==

 Give an overview of your program, describe the important algorithms/steps in your program, and discuss your experiments in general.
 A few paragraphs are usually sufficient.

 Our program mainly consists of three files that contain code that help us in indexing and searching.
 The indexing steps are handled by the file "index.py"
 - In the indexing file, we are mainly handling the creation of index for the terms existing in the documents provided in the reuters collection of NLTK.
 - We start by doing a sanity check on the path of the documents provided, to ensure proper reading of documents.
 Next, we preprocess the documents by using the NLTK library, that helps us tokenise the documents into sentences, and sentences into words.
 - We next lowercase the tokens, and then perform stemming on the tokens with the help of Porter Stemmer.
 We also remove punctuations and stop words from the list of tokens to speed up indexing since these will not be of use while indexing.
 - Once this is done, we check if a perticular token already exists in the index vocabulary, and if it does we add the particular document in its posting list.
 If not, we add it to the vocabulary and initialise its posting list with te particular document.
 For the posting list, we store the token with the corresponding documents it occurs in, with the number of times it appears in the document.
 - We also store the number of documents this token appears in, later to be used in idf calculation.
 - After all this indexing for every token in every document, we save it in the memory using `pickle.dump`